flame/blis/docs/BLISTypedAPI.md

 # Introduction

 This document summarizes one of the primary native APIs in BLIS--the "typed" API.
 Here, we also discuss BLIS-specific type definitions, header files, and prototypes to auxiliary functions.
-This document also includes APIs to key kernels which are used to accelerate and optimize various level-2 and level-3 operations, though the [Kernels Guide](KernelsHowTo.md) goes into more detail, especially for level-3 micro-kernels.
+This document also includes APIs to key kernels which are used to accelerate and optimize various level-2 and level-3 operations, though the [Kernels Guide](KernelsHowTo.md) goes into more detail, especially for level-3 microkernels.

 There are many functions that BLIS implements that are not listed here, either because they are lower-level functions, or they are considered for use primarily by developers and experts.